 Q. Is it worthwhile doing an English as a second language teacher’s course in Argentina?

 A. Not really.
 The courses are geared towards ‘rich’ foreigners, and are thus considerably overpriced.
 That’s not to say that they are not useful.
 If you’re new to teaching, or even if you have some experience but want a brush up, the courses can be very helpful.
 Certification courses are also a good way to get to know a few people when you first arrive, and many will guarantee a job placement upon completion.
 So it depends on whether you think those reasons are enough to justify the price.
-If not, you are better off doing the course back home before you arrive here, or just skipping it altogether.
+If not, you are better off doing the course back home or doing an online TEFL course before you arrive here, or just skipping it altogether.

 Q. Is it easy to find work?